liangjun-jiang/designing-distributed-system/part-2-Serving-patterns.md

 第2部分 - servring pattern （服务模式）
 described patterns for grouping collections of containers that are scheduled on the same machine.
-These groups are tightly coupled, symbiotic sys‐ tems.
-They depend on local, shared resources like disk, network interface, or inter- process communications.
+These groups are tightly coupled, symbiotic systems.
+They depend on local, shared resources like disk, network interface, or interprocess communications.
 Such collections of containers are important patterns, but they are also building blocks for larger systems.
-Reliability, scalability, and separation of concerns dictate that real-world systems are built out of many different compo‐ nents, spread across multiple machines.
+Reliability, scalability, and separation of concerns dictate that real-world systems are built out of many different components, spread across multiple machines.

 ## Introduction to Microservices